 ______________

-1 32.7.1 The use of the Standard Marine Communication Phrases and, where language difficulties exists, the International Code of Signals, both published by the International Maritime Organization (IMO), is also recommended.
+1 32.7.1 The use of the Standard Marine Communication Phrases (SMCP) and, where language difficulties exist, the International Code of Signals, both published by the International Maritime Organization (IMO), is also recommended.
+It should be noted that the pronunciations for figures in Appendix 14 and IMO SMCP are different.
+(WRC-23)

 Reasons: In order to avoid potential confusion, it is necessary to remind the mariners and administrations of the difference in pronunciations of figures between RR Appendix 14 and IMO SMCP.